slhck/smem2/readme.md

 ## License

-smem is licensed under the GPL version 2.0.
+smem2 is licensed under the GPL version 2.0.
 See the COPYING file for more information.